General T&Cs (Personal Banking customers)

 If you need to tell us something or ask a question please contact us via the Help button in the App, call us on 0333 399 0050 or email firstname.lastname@example.org.
 You can also contact us via Twitter using @AtomHelp.

-Our aim is to get everything right first time, all of the time, but no one’s perfect.
+Our aim is to get everything right first time, all of the time, but sometimes we may miss the mark.

-If you’re unhappy with any aspect of our service or want to complain, you can tell us via the Help button in the App, or go to https://www.atombank.co.uk/help/faqs and we’ll guide you through our complaints procedure.
-We’ll do our best to resolve your concerns, but if we can’t, or if we don’t deal with your complaint within 8 weeks, the Financial Ombudsman Service (FOS) may be able to help.
+If you’re unhappy with any aspect of our service or want to complain, you can tell us via the Help button in the App, or go to https://www.atombank.co.uk/how-to-complain and we’ll guide you through our complaints procedure.
+We’ll do our best to resolve your concerns, but if we can’t, or if we don’t deal with your complaint satisfactorily within the stated timescales, the Financial Ombudsman Service (FOS) may be able to help.

 The FOS is an independent organisation, which helps to settle disputes.
 You can find out more on their website.